Observation as the gardener's most important skill.

 A garden is not a blank canvas waiting to be arranged.
 It is a living system already in motion.

-To garden well is first to read what is already there.
+To read a garden well is first to read what is already there.

 Reading a garden means recognising these signals and allowing them to guide action rather than imposing decisions too quickly.